+The history of St. George is just as interesting as it is historic.
 The Virgin River Anasazi were St. George’s earliest residents, inhabiting the area from approximately 200 B.C. to 1200 A.D.
 They left behind rock art and ruins of their dwellings.
 The reason for their departure is unknown to this day.
 The Pauite tribe arrived between 1100 and 1200 A.D., utilizing the area as a hunting ground for deer, rabbits and other animals.
 The Pauites also grew crops along the riverbeds, including corn, wheat and melons.
 In 1776, the Dominguez-Escalante Party became the first recorded European-Americans to visit the area.
 Fur trappers and government survey parties followed.

 In 1854, the Church of Jesus Christ of Latter-day Saints (also known as the LDS Church, or Mormon Church) established an Indian mission in Santa Clara, two miles northwest of present-day St. George.
 The church set up experimental farms in the St. George Valley in 1857-1858.
 In October 1861, church leaders called 309 families to establish the Cotton Mission.
 After the outbreak of the Civil War that same year, LDS Church President Brigham Young felt it necessary to grow cotton, if possible.
 Many of these families assigned to settle the area hailed from the South and possessed the necessary skills to grow cotton and establish a community.
 Paying homage to the nickname of their former home, these settlers called the region “Utah’s Dixie.”